-Another major shift going into the 2020s will be inevitability of consolidation.
-With many vape shops having made their own brands of e-liquid, regulatory stresses on vapor products can have wide-ranging impacts on vape shops themselves.
-This has a strong possibility of introducing massive instability in the vapor market that will ultimately lead to consolidation of vapor shop ownership.
+Another major shift going into the 2020s will be an inevitability of consolidation.
+With many vape shops have made their own brands of e-liquid, regulatory stresses on vapor products can have wide-ranging impacts on vape shops themselves.
+This has a strong possibility of introducing massive instability in the vapor market that will ultimately lead to the consolidation of vapor shop ownership.
 As different business owners in the vape industry look to transition out of the industry itself or look toward focusing more on a single aspect, vape shops will see a major shift in ownership as the largest players look to quickly consolidate ownership of their competition with structured plans for acquisition and absorption into their brands.
 This may not be limited to just vape shops.
 Large vape brands may look to vape shops as a smart investment in building a physical presence for their brands in the face of more strict advertising regulations at all levels of government and on advertising channels such as social media and what is seen more and more as an inevitable ban on online vape sales.
 All of this points to a major shift in the vape shop dynamic moving into the 2020s.

 THE VAPE SHOPS OF THE FUTURE